 - Paper and book reviews

-I am currently based in Jakarta with UN Development Programme (UNDP) Indonesia Country Office.
+I am currently based in Jakarta with UN Development Programme (UNDP) in Indonesia.
 Nevertheless, my blog will entirely reflect my own views.

-I earned a BSc in Economics (Norwegian University of Science and Technology), and thereafter a diploma in Mandarin Chinese (LTL Mandarin School in Beijing) and MSc in Comparative Politics (London School of Economics).
+I earned a BSc in Economics (Norwegian University of Science and Technology), a diploma in Mandarin Chinese (LTL Mandarin School in Beijing), and MSc in Comparative Politics (London School of Economics).
 I enjoy reading and writing, strolling in nature and hiking in Norwegian mountains.
-Social liberal, previously liberal conservative.
+Social liberal, formerly liberal conservative.